Libraries in Honduras

-National library Juan Ramón Molina
+Juan Ramón Molina National Library

 National Library of Honduras is a public library founded on 27 August 1880 in the administration of Marco Aurelio Soto, by means of agreement of 11 February, with a budget assigned of one thousand weights.

 Library of the Autonomous National University of Honduras

-The system librarian of the Autonomous National University of Honduras initiates like library of the university centre of regional studies in the year 1970 and later becomes the central library of the UNAH.
+The system librarian of the National Autonomous University of Honduras (UNAH) initiates like library of the university centre of regional studies in the year 1970 and later becomes the central library of the UNAH.
 It has more than 100 one thousand books and magazines.